 San Francisco is home to quite a few characters here in the realm of the living, but are you prepared to delve into the spiritual world?
-Whether or not you believe in ghosts, these haunted places around San Francisco are undeniably creepy and we can’t stop reading about their accompanying ghost stories.
+Whether or not you believe in ghosts, these haunted places in San Francisco are undeniably creepy and we can’t stop reading about their accompanying ghost stories.
 Over the years, many have reported cold chills, voices, shadowy figures, and unexplained noises… are you brave enough to see for yourself?

 We’re getting the heebie jeebies already…